If short-sighted bus cuts continue we will all find our society is poorer for it, writes Sophie Allain of the Campaign for Better Transport.

 When bus users are given a platform to spell out just how vital buses are the results can be impressive.
 Single mum Jo Green has been celebrating this week after Cambridgeshire County Council announced a review of their decision to cut 100% of bus subsidy in the county.
 This could have meant 20 per cent of the local bus network axed, but Jo took the council to the High Court, and the council appear to have caved in.

 Perhaps with the weight of the law bearing down, decision makers in councils and Parliament will be less likely to close their ears to the bus-using public.
 But if short-sighted bus cuts continue we will all find our society is poorer for it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.